leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines_quality_results.md

   - No padding
   - No intervals
   - 2D model with pre-trained architecture (for rule gatk CNNScoreVariants)
-  - :star: SNP tranches: 70.00 (for rule gatk4_FilterVariantTranches) :star:
+  - SNP tranches: (for rule gatk4_FilterVariantTranches)
-  - :star: Indel tranches: 70.00 (for rule gatk4_FilterVariantTranches) :star:
+  - Indel tranches: (for rule gatk4_FilterVariantTranches)

 *Note. because the settings in the first pipeline (human_genomics_pipeline) was not changed in this quality_bench1.0 (just changes to settings in vcf_annotation_pipeline), I used the human_genomics_pipeline output from quality_bench1.0*